Sven Seren

 suitable solar cell process, adapted to the material quality, basic experiments

-are performed concerning the mechanical planarisation of uneven wafer surfaces,
+are performed concerning the mechanical planarisation

-the reduction of cracks induced during planarisation as well as the chemical
+of uneven wafer surfaces, the reduction of cracks induced during planarisation as well as the chemical removal of

-steps leads to a solar cell process, which avoids local shunts.
+to a solar cell process, which avoids local shunts.

 A spatially varying